-^{}Proportion of non-susceptible isolates (% NS) represents the number of patients with blood culture positive for non-susceptible isolates (numerator) over the total number of patients with blood culture positive for the organism and the organism was tested for susceptibility against the antibiotic (denominator).
-The AMASS application de-duplicated the data by including only the first isolate per patient per specimen type per evaluation period.
-Grey bars indicate that testing with the antibiotic occurred for less than 70% of the total number of blood culture positive for the organism.
+^{}Frequency of infection per 100,000 tested patients represents the number of patients with blood culture positive for a pathogen (numerator) over the total number of tested patients (denominator).
+The AMASS application de-duplicates the data by included only the first isolate of each patient per specimen type per reporting period.